Manually Add Devices to DEP with Apple Configurator

 4. On the 'Enroll in MDM Server' screen, select 'New Server' if you have not done this before.

 5. Give the enrollment a name.
 Copy a Group Enrollment URL generated from your MDM account and paste it in 'Host name or URL' field.
 Be sure that you are using a Group Enrollment URL and not a One Time Enrollment URL.
+The first three steps in this article explain how to generate an enrollment URL in SimpleMDM.

 6. If you have not already created an organization profile, select 'New Organization' and click 'Next'.